0

 For the period of summer navigation a number of bridges on the rivers of Saint-Petersburg including the Alexander Nevsky Bridge are opened to allow ships to pass.
 The bridge consists of seven bridge spans and the central span of 50 meters can be opened in two minutes.

-Text imported from Wikipedia article "Alexander Nevsky Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Alexander Nevsky Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants